MajorCadence/Build-TensorFlow-with-TensorRT/README.md

 # Build-TensorFlow-with-TensorRT

-This repository contains helper Dockerfiles and build scripts to produce TensorFlow binaries built with NVIDIA TensorRT support for specific CUDA and cuDNN combinations.
+This repository contains helper Dockerfiles and build scripts to produce TensorFlow python wheels built **with NVIDIA TensorRT** support for specific Python, CUDA, and cuDNN combinations.
+The TensorRT I opted to use is the latest offered by NVIDIA that is still compatible with TensorFlow (Version 8.6.1)

 Prerequisites
 - Linux host with recent Docker installed (no GPU is needed to build)